hmrc/bootstrap-play/README.md

     GET /admin/metrics @com.kenshoo.play.metrics.MetricsController.metrics
     ```
     It is not used for deployed services, the metrics are collected by the Graphite integration.
+- Updates playframework for play-28 to 2.8.21

+### Version 7.22.0
+- Deprecate `SafeRedirectUrl` public constructor

 ### Version 7.20.0
 - Updates playframework to 2.8.20